KBO Ranger Electric Bike Review

-The KBO Ranger is a Class 3 electric cargo bike that carries a lot of expectations.
+The class 3 KBO Ranger Electric Bike carries a lot of expectations.
 As an e-cargo model that’s more compact and affordable than most, it punches well above its weight but is it worth the investment?
 From replacing car trips to transporting the picnic, we’ve put feet to pedals on the KBO Ranger E-Bike in order to test out its abilities— check out our thoughts below!

 Electric Cargo Bike KBO Ranger